 If you flip the switch and hear a low humming sound but the blades aren't spinning, you likely have a jam.
 This happens when something is physically blocking the blades from moving.
 Before you do anything else, turn off the power at the switch and the circuit breaker.
 Safety first!
 Use a flashlight to look inside the disposal for any obvious culprits like a dropped utensil or a fruit pit.
 If you see something, use tongs or pliers, never your hands, to pull it out.
 If you don't see an obstruction, you can use an Allen wrench in the small socket on the bottom of the unit to manually crank the blades back and forth to free them.

-It's Draining Slowly or Clogged
+It's Clogged or Draining Slowly

 A slow-draining sink is a classic sign of a clog in your disposal or drainpipe.
 This is often caused by putting too much food down at once or grinding fibrous and starchy foods that create a paste.
 For a minor clog, try running the disposal with a strong stream of cold water for about a minute.
 If water is still backing up, you can try using a sink plunger to dislodge the blockage.
 For stubborn clogs that you can't clear on your own, it’s best to get professional plumbing services to avoid damaging your pipes.

-It's Leaking
+It's Leaking Under the Sink

 A puddle under your sink is never a welcome sight.
 To fix a leak, you first have to find its source.
 Check the top of the unit where it connects to the sink flange; a leak here may just require tightening the mounting bolts.
 Leaks from the side often come from the dishwasher or drainpipe connections, which might need a new gasket or a tighter clamp.
 However, if you see water dripping from the bottom of the disposal unit itself, it's usually a sign of an internal seal failure.
 Unfortunately, this type of leak can't be repaired and means the entire unit needs to be replaced.

-It's Making Grinding or Humming Noises
+It's Making Loud or Unusual Noises

 Unusual noises are your disposal’s way of telling you something is wrong.
 A loud, metallic grinding or rattling sound usually means a non-food item like a piece of silverware, a bottle cap, or a bone fell in.
 Turn off the power immediately and use tongs to fish out the object.
 A humming noise, on the other hand, indicates the motor is working but the blades are jammed.
 This goes back to being stuck; you’ll need to turn off the power and manually free the blades with an Allen wrench from the bottom of the unit.

-It Has a Lingering Odor
+It Has a Persistent Bad Smell

 Even when it’s working perfectly, a garbage disposal can sometimes develop unpleasant smells from leftover food particles.
 For a quick refresh, you can grind a few lemon or orange peels to release their fresh, citrusy oils.
 To give it a deeper clean, toss a handful of ice cubes and a little rock salt into the disposal and run it.
 The ice and salt will work together to scour away grime from the blades and chamber.
 For a final freshening, pour half a cup of baking soda down the drain, followed by a cup of vinegar, and let the fizzing action work its magic.